lab-smile/RetinaPD/README.md

 The outputs will be stored in the results folder under each model and data-type.

 ## 7. Results analysis
+The results can then be collected and visualized.
 ``
 Step 1.
 Confidence Intervals
 sbatch confidence_csv_results.sh